 - A good attitude!

-Building a home is plain fun!
-Take it from Kelsey: “Something that brings me back every day is the fun atmosphere onsite and knowing that every day I’m going to meet someone different and be able to learn in a supportive and welcome environment.”
+Building a home is fun!
+It's also a great way to meet new people who are interested in doing good for the community.
+Take it from Kelsey: “Something that brings me back every day is the fun atmosphere onsite … every day, I’m going to meet someone different and be able to learn in a supportive and welcoming environment.”

 And of course, regardless of your tasks for the day, you’re helping a local family achieve their dream of homeownership – which is especially important as the affordable housing crisis continues to affect families in the Twin Cities.